 Yes, however we only allow one or two observers for certain classes.
 Please contact the ITMI office for more details.

-Yes, in conjunction with the 15-day ITMI Tour Director / Guide Certification Program, we conduct a number of customized overnight field trips to such locations as Yosemite National Park, Lake Tahoe, Mt.
-Lassen, Carmel, Monterey, Big Sur, and Hearst Castle.
-You will get an opportunity to meet students, ITMI graduates, and also tour company representatives who come to meet our alumni personally.
+Yes, in conjunction with the 15 day ITMI training program we conduct a number of customized overnight field trips to such locations as “Yosemite National Park”, “Carmel, Monterey, Big Sur & Hearst Castle”, “New England Highlights” or “Philadelphia, Gettysburg & the Penn Dutch Country”.
+You will get an opportunity to meet students, ITMI graduates and also Tour Companies that come to meet our alumni personally.
 Please contact the ITMI office for pricing and details.

 Yes, ITMI helps to secure housing and a roommate if it is desired.
 Often 90% of a class will be from out of town and many students find sharing a room actually enhances their experience.
 Students enjoy doing homework assignments together and having the built in support system that shared housing facilitates.
-Other housing options include AirBnB, local hostels, and hotels.
-Please contact the ITMI office for help and suggestions.
+Other housing options include AirBnB, local hostels and hotels, please contact the ITMI office for help and suggestions.

 Down through the ages, the spiral chambers of the nautilus have symbolized stages of growth, like the rings of a tree, to diverse cultures around the world.
 Its message is timeless.
 Oliver Wendell Holmes said “Let us take a lesson from the nautilus.”
 Each time the nautilus outgrows one chamber it must add another so that it will have room to live.
 Each new chamber becomes progressively larger.
 The chambered nautilus illustrates what ITMI’s vision and mission is all about.
 In analogy with the nautilus, we believe that the chambers represent the personal growth and development that often accompanies the magical experiences of travel.
 Our humanity expands as we stretch to understand the world we share.
 Like the nautilus, we cannot go back to our past.
 We must live in the present, and although we live in the present, we are a product of our past and must grow to remain vibrantly alive.
 The people that decide ITMI is the right path will experience growth and will find the Institute and tour directing both challenging and life changing.